giry-dev/mangrove-docs/docs/strat-lib/how-to-guides/DirectHowTo.md

     offerId2 = _newOffer(offerArgs2);
   }
 ```
+Notice in the above code, the calls to the offer data getter `MGV.offers(address, address, uint)`, which returns a packed data structure `offer` whose fields `f` can be unpacked by doing `offer.f()` (see offer [data structure](../../contracts/technical-references/taking-and-making-offers/views-on-offers.md#views-on-offers)).

 ::: info possible gas optimization

 If both our amplified offers were once live on Mangrove, but are no longer (either after a retract or because one of them was consumed by a taker), it is more gas efficient to [update the offers](../../contracts/technical-references/taking-and-making-offers/reactive-offer/README.md#creating--updating-offers) to reinstate them on the offer list, rather than creating new ones as we do in the above code.

 :::

 ### Updating under-collateralized offer on the fly

 Since we can now post new offers, one of these offers might be taken at some point.
 When this happens we wish to retract the other offer, which is now un(der)-collateralized, in order to save some %%provision|provision%%.
-To do this we use the %%hook|hook%% `posthookSuccess`.
+To do this we override the `posthookSuccess` %%hook|hook%%.

-The first thing we want to do is use Directs inherited implementation of `posthookSuccess` which makes sure to repost the offer if it was partially taken.
-So the begining of our custom hook looks like:
+The begining of our custom hook looks like:

 ```solidity
 function __posthookSuccess__(MgvLib.SingleOrder calldata order, bytes32 makerData)